jcaffet/hypnos/README.md

 ### Cloudwatch Rule

-The CloudWatch rule periodically triggers the wrapper lambda depending on the configuration in the CloudFormation :
+The CloudWatch rule periodically triggers the launcher lambda depending on the configuration in the CloudFormation :
 - at the end of business hours,
 - at the beginning of business hours

-### Wrapper Lambda
+### Launcher Lambda

-There is one wrapper Lambda in the central account triggered by CloudWatch Event rules.
+There is one launcher Lambda in the central account triggered by CloudWatch Event rules.
 It collects accounts information in a Dynamo table to perform and asynchronously invokes lambda for each target account and each regions.

 The information per item in the DynamoDB table must be :
 - accountId (S)